dkimhw/inventory-insights/next_dealerships.md

 * https://www.bidcarsboston.com/used-inventory/index.htm
   - I think it's dynamically loading it via JS
   - The html file itself doesn't have the inventory info
+  - All the .htm ones load inventory via JS I think so asking that file from the server
+  - gets me zero inventory data